mtxadmin/zabbix/Windows Scheduled Tasks/README.md

 ## Using

 Use cases:
-- Detecting of failing of a tasks (with technical exclusions, see below)
+- Detecting of failing of tasks (with technical exclusions, see below)
 - Detecting of disabling of a task
 - If you want to detect enabling of a task, add a trigger prototype for that